すおう (蘇芳)

 ジャケツイバラ科ジャケツイバラ属の常緑小高木で、学名は Caesalpinia sappan。英名は Sappan wood。

 The Sappan wood (Caesalpinia sappan) belongs to the family Caesalpiniaceae.
 It is a semi-tall evergreen tree that is distributed from India to the Malay Peninsula.
 The tree grows up to 5-10 m, and there are small spines on the trunks and branches.
 The leaves are bi-pinnate compound with oblong leaflets.
 The panicles are borne and blooms yellow flowers from May to June.
 Heartwood is called "Soboku" or "Suouboku" and has been used as a red dye since ancient times.
-It was introduced into Japan during the Asuka period (about 1,350 years ago).
+It was introduced into Japan during the Asuka period (592-710).
 It has also been used as an astringent and antipruritic in Chinese medicine.

 京都市左京区「京都府立植物園」にて、2006年02月17日撮影。